 Steve is one of those rare "triple-threat" audio technology experts with extensive experience in three main arenas of audio: Professional, Consumer & Automotive OEM.
-Over the past several years Steve has been working as an R&D manager & a consultant providing audio and acoustics product and engineering solutions.
-With fifteen issued US patents (& more international) he has experience in transducer design and troubleshooting.
+Over the past several years Steve has been working as an R&D manager and consultant providing audio and acoustics product and engineering solutions.
+With fifteen issued US patents (& more international) he has experience in transducer design and innovation.
 He has provided audio system tuning (calibration) services to major automotive OEMs, Pro & CE systems and managed complex design projects that run from concept to launch.
-On the management side he has provided business model development with strategic technology road maps, QMS procedures and supply chain consulting and currently, Steve is managing R&D at Eighteen Sound in Reggio Emilia Italy.
-In 2006 Steve left Harman International's Automotive Division where he had managed their global acoustics Advanced Technology Development group.
+On the management side he has provided business model development with strategic technology road maps, QMS procedures and supply chain consulting.
+Steve worked at Harman International's Automotive Division from 1996-2006 where he managed their global acoustics Advanced Technology Development group.
 In prior years, Steve worked as a transducer and audio system designer on professional and consumer products, was a freelance live sound engineer and was also a professional musician and music educator.

 Steve is a performance-driven professional with extensive knowledge in designing & implementing emerging technology solutions.

 He is a resourceful leader with multinational executive R & D management experience and a proven track record of developing and aligning technology assets and innovation resources to successfully meet marketing and sales objectives.
 I.E. - he is a good collaborator that can manage people to get things done on time & on budget.

 He is a motivated self-starter with the ability to effectively document and communicate strategic plans and RoadMaps that empower organizations to achieve growth targets.